 The ADS Thesis Awards aim to promote excellence in Data Science and AI from students at the Bachelor and Master level in all Amsterdam-based knowledge institutes.
-The call for nominations will open soon.
-The deadline for nominations is 15th September 2020.
+The call for nominations is now open!
+The deadline for nominations is

-Amsterdam Data Science (ADS) will be seeking nominations for the inaugural ADS Thesis Award 2020 for the academic year 2019-2020.
+Amsterdam Data Science (ADS) is seeking nominations for the inaugural ADS Thesis Award 2020 for the academic year 2019-2020.
 Winners of the awards will receive a cash prize sponsored by Elsevier, Prosus and ADS, as well as present their thesis work at the ADS Highlight Event in December.

 We are looking for thesis nominations that present exciting and innovative work in the area of Data Science and/or AI research.
 We take a broad view of applicable research, including, but not limited to: